Diversifying the Mixture-of-Experts Representation for Language Models with Orthogonal Optimizer: Introduction

+The Mixture of Experts (MoE)~\cite{jacobs1991adaptive} is a widely adopted machine learning technique that puts several \textit{experts} in one model.
+Essentially, each expert focuses on a particular field, and a gating network brings them together.
+This network picks the most appropriate expert for any given input, which has greatly enhanced the performance compared with single and general models.
+Consequently, the MoE has been used in various domains, including machine translation~\cite{ding-tao-2019-university,ding2020understanding,ding2022redistributing}, sentiment analysis~\cite{wang2022contrastive}, dialogue~\cite{wang-etal-2023-divide}, and natural language generation~\cite{chai2023improved}.

-While the MoE has shown promising results in enhancing machine learning models' accuracy, it is prone to performance degeneracy~\cite{shen2019mixture}, which refers to a phenomenon where the MoE fails to outperform a single model with fewer parameters.
-There are two forms of degeneracy, and the first form arises when only one expert dominates, resulting in the \textit{imbalance problem} where the rich get richer and the mixture ceases to exist, undermining the collective nature of the mixture.
-To address this issue, researchers have explored the use of gating functions~\cite{roller2021hash,DBLP:conf/iclr/Zuo00KHZGZ22,fedus2021switch} and regularization techniques such as weight decay on loss functions~\cite{fedus2021switch} to alleviate the imbalance.
+While the MoE has shown promising results in improving machine learning models' accuracy, it is prone to have performance degeneracy~\cite{shen2019mixture}, a phenomenon where the MoE model fails to outperform a single model with fewer parameters.
+There are two forms of degeneracy.
+The first form arises when only one expert dominates, resulting in the \textit{imbalance problem} where the rich get richer.
+To address this issue, gating functions~\cite{roller2021hash,DBLP:conf/iclr/Zuo00KHZGZ22,fedus2021switch} and regularization techniques such as weight decay on loss functions~\cite{fedus2021switch} have been proposed.
 The second form of degeneracy occurs when the experts fail to specialize and lack diversity, leading to the \textit{homogeneous representation problem}.
-Researchers~\cite{DBLP:conf/coling/Gao0ZLW22} propose a parameter-efficient MoE architecture that shares partial parameters among all experts to reduce memory consumption while providing auxiliary parameters for each expert to ensure diversity.
-This approach has been shown to improve the accuracy of MoE models and help mitigate degeneracy issues, highlighting the importance of diversity among experts for achieving higher performance.
-While degeneracy is a challenge in MoE models, continued research and development are helping to overcome these issues and further improve the accuracy of machine learning models.
+Researchers~\cite{DBLP:conf/coling/Gao0ZLW22} propose a parameter-efficient MoE architecture that shares partial parameters among all experts to reduce memory consumption while providing auxiliary parameters for each expert to maintain diversity.
 Although several studies have addressed the issue of imbalanced expert load in MoE models, the second type of degeneracy caused by the homogeneous representation problem remains unresolved~\cite{DBLP:conf/iclr/Zuo00KHZGZ22,yang2021m6}.
-This degeneracy arises when all experts learn the same distribution, with their parameters residing in the same subspace, leading to the parameter redundancy and overfitting issues during training.